Facts About Our Work in Honduras

 - Phase II consisted of 30 additional homes with access to water and sanitation, eco-stoves, trees, vegetable gardens and a community center.

 - Phase III consisted of 17 homes with access to water and sanitation, eco-stoves, trees, kitchens, a welding shop, sewing center, vegetable gardens and concrete drainage ditches.

 - Phase IV involved the construction of 100 homes with access to water and sanitation along with a clean water project.

-- Additional phases, which include an extra 200 homes with water and sanitation, eco-stoves, water purification units and a third school, will be completed in 2021.
+- Additional phases, which include an extra 200 homes with water and sanitation, eco-stoves, water purification units and a third school, are almost complete.
 This project already has completed the expansion of the wastewater treatment plant, concrete ditches, expansion of the current water distribution grid, water purification plant, construction of a kinder-preschool and income-generating activities, including a plantain project, bakery, plantain chip factory and a welding shop where residents will be manufacturing beds that will then be purchased by FFTP to be given along with the homes.
-The community has more than 350 homes and over 1,750 community members
+The community has more than 350 homes and over 1,750 community members.

-In 2020, FFFP built, repaired or expanded eight schools.
-Since 2009, FFTP has built, repaired or expanded 163 schools in Honduras.
+Thus far in 2021, FFTP built, repaired or expanded 12schools.
+Since 2009, FFTP has built, repaired or expanded 175 schools in Honduras.